 Following new Trust and School Leadership in 2018-2019 the P8 for PP significantly improved and the school was awarded the title 'Most Improved Secondary School in the North of England' for pupil progress.
-The trajectory of improvement was anticipated to continue and this is reflected in the CAGS and TAGS for 2019/20 and 2020/21 having a P8 for PP being -0.03 and 0.11.
+Whilst our PP progress has dropped slightly from the TAG grades in 2020-21 this drop is inline with the slight decrease in whole school data.
+It is however pleasing to see the 4EM measure for disadvantaged students higher than the TAG grades of 2021 and 10% higher than the last official measures of 2018/19.